 You can get a front extension for the Cabin 6L (This also fits the Mackenzie Cabin 4), which will almost double the living area, and is great for additional storage (bikes, table and chairs, etc), and worth considering if you plan to take the Mackenzie Cabin for family camping holidays.

 There is also a carpet available.
-This is something we recommend as it will make the tent a lot warmer and more comfortable.
+We recommend this as it will make the tent much warmer and more comfortable.

 Whilst not as thick as carpets at home, the quality was OK for a tent carpet and coordinated well with the tent.